jonathanrbelanger-lang/aast/README.md

 * **Phase 9.2: Formal `.aast` Filetype & Bootstrapped Validation**
     * Formalized the `.aast` format, anchoring it with a cryptographic header (`AAST_V1|[ROOT_HASH]`) that instantly rejects file tampering upon load.
     * Built a Python extractor to download the Unicode Consortium's UTF-8 NFC ruleset and compiled it into a 14,000-rule A-AST Trie (`utf8_nfc.aast`).
 The C-engine uses its own data structure to strictly validate incoming text hygiene in O(1) time.
-* **Phase 9.3: Opaque Payload Transport (Current State)**
+* **Phase 9.3: Opaque Payload Transport**
-    * Solved the "Code Payload" parser collision problem using out-of-band signaling.
-Raw source code (Python, C, JSON) is wrapped in the illegal UTF-8 byte (`0xFF`).
-The parser suspends structural rules, safely buffers the complex code, and strips the wrappers before hashing, guaranteeing zero-collision ingestion.
+    * Addressed parser collision using out-of-band signaling.
+Raw source code is wrapped in directionally-locked, illegal UTF-8 byte sequences (`\xC0\xC1\xFF` and `\xFF\xC1\xC0`).
+The C-parser provides a fast-path that isolates the payload, suspends structural rules, and strips the wrappers before hashing, ensuring safe ingestion of unescaped syntax.
+* **Phase 11.0: Cython Read Bridge (Current State)**
+    * Developed a native Python extension module (`caast`) to safely map the C-Core's manual reference counting to Python's garbage collector via a internal Pointer Factory.
+    * Enforces a strict read-only interface through explicit methods.
+The bridge manages UTF-8 NFC normalization and opaque wrapper application invisibly at the interface boundary, shielding the Agent from raw byte management.

 ## Empirical Constraints & Performance Metrics

-To guarantee sub-millisecond execution times and absolute system runtime stability, the A-AST explicitly enforces the following empirically mapped boundary rules.
+To guarantee sub-millisecond execution times and runtime stability, the A-AST explicitly enforces the following empirically mapped boundary rules.
 Input parameters violating these thresholds are rejected instantly before any heap or stack space is allocated.

 | Constraint Vector | Hard Target Limit | Failure Mode Preempted | Testing Methodology |
 | :--- | :--- | :--- | :--- |